-SuperSummary, a modern alternative to SparkNotes and CliffsNotes, offers high-quality study guides that feature detailed chapter summaries and analysis of major themes, characters, quotes, and essay topics.
-This one-page guide includes a plot summary and brief analysis of All the President’s Men by Bob Woodward and Carl Bernstein.
+Thanks for exploring this SuperSummary Study Guide of “All the President's Men” by Bob Woodward, Carl Bernstein.
+A modern alternative to SparkNotes and CliffsNotes, SuperSummary offers high-quality study guides that feature detailed chapter summaries and analysis of major themes, characters, quotes, and essay topics.

 All the President’s Men (1974) is the story of the most famous American political scandal of the 20th century.
 Written by Washington Post reporters Carl Bernstein and Bob Woodward, the book follows in exacting detail their investigation into the Watergate Hotel break-in and subsequent coverup of that crime.
 The case began with a story on an unusual burglary attempt at the Democratic National Headquarters in the summer of 1972.
 It eventually evolved into an investigation that would topple President Richard Nixon.
 The book is more than just a simple narrative of one of the greatest political crimes in American history.
 Through careful storytelling, Woodward and Bernstein show the reader each step they took in their investigation, explain every lead, and name many sources.
 Their examination of the philosophy and practice of investigative journalism is unprecedented in both thoroughness and candor.

 The book sits on Time’s all-time 100 best nonfiction books list.
 For the reporting that is the subject of this book, the Washington Post won a Pulitzer Prize.
 In 1976, just two years after the book first hit store shelves, it was adapted into a movie starring Robert Redford and Dustin Hoffman.
 The first edition of the book was published before the Nixon resignation; subsequent editions, including the one used for this guide, were revised to include a 17th chapter that carries the narrative to Nixon’s final days.